Open-Markets-Initiative/latency-lab/README.md

 # Disclaimer
 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-All example input files are faked records modeled on tshark dissections.
+All example input data are faked records modeled on tshark dissections.
 Any similaraity between existing people, places and/or protocols is purely incidental.
 Enjoy.